Why I Left Fortune 500s and Unicorn Startups to Start WorkHoodie

 Mastercard broke me because I had too little room to move.
 Dapper and Flow broke me because I had no room to stop.

 Once I was out of both of them long enough to actually think, I started seeing what I’d been looking for the whole time.
 I wanted the rigor I had at Mastercard without the bureaucracy.
 I wanted the autonomy I had at Dapper without the machine.
-Then with the trend of AI tooling and development a whole new world opened up.
-These two things shouldn’t be mutually exclusive, it should be possible to do serious, technically excellent work in a way that’s sustainable and directly impactful on real problems.
+But first I had to understand why the startup world breaks people the way it does.

 WorkHoodie